dblsBR/dblsBR/README.md

 ### Updates:
 * I will teach **IE3800 - Deterministic Operations Research** in the upcoming Fall semester.
+* I was selected as a [fellow](https://engineering.purdue.edu/Engr/Trailblazers/Fellows/2024/Lopes) of the 2024 class of [Traiblazers in Engineering](https://engineering.purdue.edu/Engr/Trailblazers) and I will be attending this outstanding workshop in July at the Purdue University's West Lafayette Campus.
 * Our paper (with Dr. Kelly Sullivan, UARK) **An Optimization-Based Monte Carlo Method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes** was accepted for publication in [Naval Research Logistics](https://onlinelibrary.wiley.com/journal/15206750) and will be available online shortly.
 * I successfully completed the IISE Future Faculty Fellow (3F) program, with the closing ceremonies being held the IISE Annual Conference & Expo in Montreal, Canada.
 This was a superb program, beyond all my expectations.